-This Modern Slavery Statement (Statement) is made on behalf of EML Payments Limited (EML) and its wholly owned subsidiaries including Prepaid Financial Services (Ireland) Limited (PFS) and Sentenial Limited (Sentenial) and the subsidiary entities it owns or controls operating in Australia, the United Kingdom, Europe and the United States (Group).
+This Modern Slavery Statement (Statement) is made on behalf of EML Payments Limited (EML) and its wholly owned subsidiaries including Prepaid Financial Services (Ireland) Limited (PFS) and Sentenial Limited (Sentenial) and the subsidiary entities it owns or controls operating in Australia, the United Kingdom, Europe, and the United States (Group).

-This is EML's third Modern Slavery Statement that has been prepared in accordance with the Modern Slavery Act 2018 (Cth) and the Modern Slavery Act 2015 (UK) (collectively, the Modern Slavery Acts).

-The Statement outlines the actions EML has taken across the Group to identify and address the risks of modern slavery to its business operations and supply chain with respect to the financial year ending 30 June 2022 and was approved by the EML Board on 30 December 2022.
+The Statement has been prepared in accordance with the Modern Slavery Act 2018 (Cth) and the Modern Slavery Act 2015 (UK) (collectively, the Modern Slavery Acts) and outlines the actions EML has taken across the Group to identify and address the risks of modern slavery to its business operations and supply chain with respect to the financial year ending 30 June 2023.
+The Statement was approved by the EML Board on 22 December 2023